IBMStreams/vscode-ide/_docs/05-building-running-applications.md

 - **Prerequisites**:

-1. Have a docker registry running https://github.com/IBMStreams/OSStreams
+1. Have a docker registry running
-2. steps under "Building streams"
+2. Follow the steps under "Building streams" https://github.com/IBMStreams/OSStreams
 3. Have an SPL application ready to be built with OSStreams.
 Example: https://github.com/xguerin/spl-playground/tree/master/apps/custommetrics

 - **Setting up**:

 1. Open command palette using command + shift + p and select "Open Settings(UI)"
-2. in the search bar, type in "Streams"
+2. In the search bar, type in "Streams"
 3. Checkmark the "Enable OSStreams Builds" box
-4. In the "OSStreams Image" setting, enter the string containing DNS and port, namespace and the image
+4. In the "OSStreams Image" setting, enter the string containing DNS and port, namespace and the image (The default is "localhost:5000/\$USER/streams-runtime:6.debug")
-5. The default is "localhost:5000/\$USER/streams-runtime:6.debug"
-6. Settings are automatically saved, so the tab can be closed
+5. Settings are automatically saved, so the tab can be closed

 - **Workspace**: